scil-vital/dwi_ml/docs/for_developers/models/directionGetters.rst

 Regression models
 -----------------

-Simple regression to learn directly a direction [x,y,z].
+These models use regression to learn directly a direction, formatted as a coordinate [x,y,z].

 - :underline:`Shape of the output`: 3 parameters: the direction x, y, z.
 - :underline:`Deterministic tracking`: Direct use of the direction.